Karnataka govt's 12-hour workday proposal legalizes exploitation, experts warn

 If salaries don’t increase in line with longer hours, it’s outright exploitation, another expert said.

-According to Xpheno data, Karnataka's Bengaluru emerged as the only "talent-positive" location across the country in the past 12 months.
-Talent positive means when a city/state/country attracts more talent, than what it loses to a competing geography.
-Bengaluru absorbed 1,23,000 talents while Hyderabad absorbed 14,000 such individuals in the same period.
+According to Xpheno data, Karnataka's Bengaluru emerged as the only "talent-positive" megacity across the country in 2023 - 2024 period.
+Bengaluru absorbed 1,23,000 talents while Hyderabad absorbed 60,000 such individuals during that period.

 However, Saluja argued that if the Karnataka government officially passes the controversial proposal, states like Telangana, Tamil Nadu, and Maharashtra may reap the benefit.
 He said, "Employees will naturally prefer locations where they are respected, not pushed to breaking point".